Pearlicia/mern-ecom-lux/README.md

 # mern-ecom-lux
-An ecommerce website created with react, nodejs, mongodb and stripe
+A clothing ecommerce website created with react, nodejs, mongodb.
+Integrated with stripe payment method.